Food and Nutrition Services

 The United States Government donates high quality commodity items to be used in school meals.
 Flour, cheese, canned fruits and vegetables, ground beef, pork and turkey are some of the foods made available to schools.
 Central City School also participates in the Fresh Fruit and Vegetable program through the Department of Defense buying network.

 Commodities meet approximately 20% of the total food costs for Nutrition Services.
 The remaining costs are covered by reimbursements from the USDA and from income generated from meal sales, a la carte and vending.
 Adult meals and visiting children meals are not subsidized and are sold at a price that covers ALL costs.
-MEAL CHARGE POLICY, PRICING 2019-2020
+Meal Charge Policy 2020-21

 Current Meal Prices: